-API routes provide built in middlewares which parse the incoming request (req
+API routes provide built in middlewares which parse the incoming request (req).
+Those middlewares are:

 export const config = {